From BR Bullpen

 Wagner pitched well for the Red Sox over the last weeks of 2009, putting up a 1.98 ERA in 15 games and striking out 22 batters in 13.2 innings.
 He pitched twice in the ALDS, but gave up 2 runs in 1 inning against the Los Angeles Angels.
 After the season, he opted for free agency, as he wanted to be a closer again, something that would not have been possible in Boston given the presence of Jonathan Papelbon.
 The Atlanta Braves took a chance on him, and were well-rewarded, as he saved 37 games with a 1.43 ERA in 2010, stabilizing a young bullpen and leading the Braves back to the postseason.
 He made the All-Star team for the 6th and last time that year.
 He made what would turn out to be the last appearance of his career in the NLDS, giving up a hit in a third of an inning against the eventual World-Champion San Francisco Giants.
 After the season, he made the surprising announcement that he was retiring immediately, surprising because he had been as effective as ever in his last season.

-While Wagner was clearly one of the better closers of the second half of the 1990s and of the 2000s, it will be interesting to see whether he receives much support for the Hall of Fame.
-He has one of the highest save totals of all-time, although the leaderboard for saves has changed rapidly over the past two decades, and his ERA+ is excellent as noted above; however, his lack of success in the postseason, the relatively small number of innings he pitched, and the fact he was overshadowed by contemporaries Trevor Hoffman and Mariano Rivera during most of his career may play against him.
+While Wagner was clearly one of the better closers of the second half of the 1990s and of the 2000s, it was not clear that he would receive much support in voting for the Hall of Fame.
+He had one of the highest save totals of all-time, although the leaderboard for saves changed rapidly over the past two decades.
+His ERA+ was excellent, as noted above; however, his lack of success in the postseason, the relatively small number of innings he pitched, and the fact he was overshadowed by contemporaries Trevor Hoffman and Mariano Rivera during most of his career were factors that played against him.
+In his first year of eligibility in 2016, he received 10.5% of the vote, a low total that made his future election very unlikely.

 Notable Achievements